p2pderivatives/ldk-sample/README.md

 In the first terminal check that the channel is confirmed and do a keysend to the second node:
 ```
-Enter 1 for LN functions, 2 for DLC, 3 for wallet
+Enter 1 for LN functions, 2 for wallet
 > 1
-LDK startup successful.
 To view available commands: "help".
-LDK logs are available at <your-supplied-ldk-data-dir-path>/.ldk/logs
-Local Node ID is 025ba196b3257938b02032f806d1ef6edd8403b5a3a5df8b5549429090e615a9ac.
 > listchannels
 [
         {